A prostate cancer diagnosis

 What if the cancer comes back?

 These are all valid, important and personal questions.
-Remember that you have people in your corner (like your doctor and care team, counsellor, family and friends) to help you work through these feelings.
+Remember that you have people in your corner (like your doctor and care team, counselor, family and friends) to help you work through these feelings.
 It’s OK to allow yourself to be upset and talk it out.

 Counselling, support and